yaseenkady/tree.pro/raw/12_circulatory/1_heart/3_myocardium/ischemia/infarction/myocardial_infarction.md

 # .

+Arrhythmia in first few days, which is an important cause of death.

 Defined as increased troponin, which happens 4hr after the infarction, and one of the myocardial infarction signs.

+Dressler syndrome and then postinfarction fibrinous pericarditis in 1-3 days.

+Drinking is not a direct risk factor.

 Due to ruptured coronary artery atherosclerotic plaque, resulting in occlusive thrombosis causing myocardial necrosis.

+Dyspnea is the most associated and nausea is commonly associated.

+Interventricular Septal Rupture in 3-5 days.

 Middle aged male with excertional substernal chest pain has pretest probability over 90%.

-Dyspnea is the most associated and nausea is commonly associated.

-Drinking is not a direct risk factor.

-Arrhythmia in first few days, which is an important cause of death.

-Dressler syndrome and then postinfarction fibrinous pericarditis in 1-3 days.

 Papillary muscle rupture in 2-7 days.

+Ventricular aneurysm in 2 weeks to months.

-Interventricular Septal Rupture in 3-5 days.
+Ventricular free wall rupture in 5-14 days.

 Ventricular pseudoaneurythm in 3-14 days.

-Ventricular free wall rupture in 5-14 days.

-Ventricular aneurysm in 2 weeks to months.

 # <

-Smoking

-Male

 Middle aged

 Elderly

+Male

+Smoking

 # >

-Ventricular aneurysm

-Ventricular pseudoaneurythm

-Dressler syndrome

-Pulmonary edema
+CARDIOGENIC SHOCK

 DIABETIC KETOACIDOSIS

-Exertional chest pain
+DRESSLER SYNDROME

+HEART FAILURE

+INTERVENTRICULAR SEPTAL RUPTURE

+PERICARDITIS

+POSTINFARCTION FIBRINOUS PERICARDITIS

+VENTRICULAR FREE WALL RUPTURE

+VENTRICULAR PSEUDOANEURYTHM

+Dizziness

 Dyspnea